nocturn9x/giambio/README.md

 So, in our example, our children run until they hit a call to `await giambio.sleep`, then execution control goes back to `giambio.run`, which drives the execution for another step.
-This works because `giambio.sleep` and `giambio.run` (as well as many others) work together to make this happen: `giambio.sleep` can pause the execution of its children task and ask `giambio.run` to wake him up after a given amount of time
+This works because `giambio.sleep` and `giambio.run` (as well as many others) work together to make this happen: `giambio.sleep` can pause the execution of its children task and ask `giambio.run` to wake him up after a given amount of time.

 __Note__: You may wonder whether you can mix async libraries: for instance, can we call `trio.sleep` in a giambio application?
 The answer is no, we can't, and this section explains why.
 When you call `await giambio.sleep`, it asks `giambio.run` to pause the current task, and to do so it talks a language that only `giambio.run` can understand.
-Other libraries have other private "languages", so mixing them is not possible: doing so will cause  giambio to get very confused and most likely just explode spectacularly badly
+Other libraries have other private "languages", so mixing them is not possible: doing so will cause giambio to get very confused and most likely just explode spectacularly badly.

-## Contributing
+# Contributing

 This is a relatively young project and it is looking for collaborators!
 It's not rocket science, but writing a proper framework like this implies some non-trivial issues that require proper and optimized solutions,